 What Should Your Lead Magnet’s Opt-In Page Look Like?

-You’ll very likely send lead magnets to people via email, but what about the page where they sign up?
+You’ll very likely send lead magnets to people via the email course, but what about the one page where they sign up?
 How should you design it?

 One word: KISS — keep it simple, stupid!

 The more you say, the greater the opportunity people have to decide they’re not interested.